awsdocs/amazon-ec2-user-guide/doc_source/ec2-mac-instances.md

 When you stop a Mac instance, the instance remains in the `stopping` state for about 15 minutes before it enters the `stopped` state\.

-When you stop or terminate a Mac instance, Amazon EC2 performs a scrubbing workflow on the underlying Dedicated Host to erase the internal SSD, to clear the persistent NVRAM variables, and if needed, to update the bridgeOS software on the underlying Mac mini\.
+When you stop or terminate a Mac instance, Amazon EC2 performs a scrubbing workflow on the underlying Dedicated Host to erase the internal SSD, to clear the persistent NVRAM variables, and to update to the latest device firmware\.
 This ensures that Mac instances provide the same security and data privacy as other EC2 Nitro instances\.
-It also enables you to run the latest macOS AMIs without manually updating the bridgeOS software\.
-During the scrubbing workflow, the Dedicated Host temporarily enters the `pending` state\.
-If the bridgeOS software does not need to be updated, the scrubbing workflow takes up to 50 minutes to complete\.
-If the bridgeOS software needs to be updated, the scrubbing workflow can take up to 3 hours to complete\.
+It also enables you to run the latest macOS AMIs\.
+During the scrubbing workflow, the Dedicated Host temporarily enters the pending state\.
+On x86 Mac instances, the scrubbing workflow may take up to 50 minutes to complete\.
+On M1 Mac instances, the scrubbing workflow may take up to 110 minutes to complete\.
+Additionally, on x86 Mac instances, if the device firmware needs to be updated, the scrubbing workflow may take up to 3 hours to complete\.

 You can't start the stopped Mac instance or launch a new Mac instance until after the scrubbing workflow completes, at which point the Dedicated Host enters the `available` state\.